Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Remove-AzureRmSqlInstanceDatabase.md

 ## EXAMPLES

-### Example 1: Remove a database from an Azure SQL Managed instance
+### Example 1: Remove a database from an instance
 ```
-PS C:\>Remove-AzureRmSqlInstanceDatabase -Name "Database01" -ManagedInstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01"
+PS C:\>Remove-AzureRmSqlInstanceDatabase -Name "Database01" -InstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01"
 ```

-This command removes the database named Database01 from managed instance managedInstance1.
+This command removes the database named Database01 from instance managedInstance1.

 ## PARAMETERS